-After a sharp past economic decline when the GDP in 2015 contracted by 9.9% as a result of unprecedented shocks from the conflict in eastern Ukraine and lower global commodity prices, initial signs of stabilization in economic activity in 2016 are beginning to emerge facilitated by a de-escalation of the conflict since September 2015 and reforms implemented by the IMF.
-A gradual economic recovery of 1% in 2016 and 2% in 2017 is projected, contingent on continuation of the reforms progress and hope that the frozen conflict in the east of the country will not escalate further.
+After a sharp past economic decline when the GDP in 2015 contracted by 9.9% as a result of unprecedented shocks from the conflict in eastern Ukraine and lower global commodity prices, initial signs of stabilization in economic activity were already in 2016 due to a de-escalation of the conflict since September 2015 and reforms implemented by the IMF.
+As data shows, a gradual economic recovery of 2.5% in 2017 is noted, following with projection of 3.5% in 2018, contingent on continuation of the reforms progress and hope that the frozen conflict in the east of the country will not escalate further.